ganeshpatidar-og/Instagram_Clone/replit.md

 ## Running the App

 The app runs with two workflows:
-1. Backend: Flask API on port 5001
+1. Backend API: Flask on port 8000
 2. Frontend: React dev server on port 5000 (proxies /api to backend)

-The frontend is accessible via the webview.
+## Design

+Modern Instagram-inspired design with:
+- Purple/pink gradient background
+- Card-based post layout with shadows
+- Gradient buttons and navigation
+- Responsive profile grid
+- Heart emoji for likes